APSIT-AIML-CLUB/.github/profile/README.md

 Interested in joining us?
 Here’s how you can get involved:

-1. **Join Our Meetings:** Attend our regular meetings and workshops to stay updated and participate in discussions.
+1. **Join Our Events:** Attend our regular events and workshops to stay updated and participate in discussions.
 2. **Follow Us:** Stay connected with us on social media and keep up with our latest news and events.

 ## Connect With Us 📧